 A reassessment of tax gives rise to additional imposts.
-These include late payment penalties (LPPs),48 use of money interest (UOMI)49 and shortfall penalties (SFPs).50 In most cases, a reassessment is made with a new due date51 so that LPPs are not applied retrospectively, but UOMI will normally be imposed from the original due date for assessed tax.
-Although UOMI is not a penalty, it is charged at a rate that is about twice commercial rates of interest and so is nevertheless regarded as punitive.
+These include late payment penalties (LPPs),43 use of money interest (UOMI),44 and shortfall penalties (SFPs).45 In most cases, a reassessment is made with a new due date46 so that LPPs are not applied retrospectively, but UOMI will normally be imposed from the original due date for assessed tax.
+Although UOMI is not a penalty, it is charged at a rate that is about twice commercial rates of interest and so is regarded as punitive.
 This has led to recognised methods of mitigating UOMI costs, such as purchasing tax from pools maintained by tax intermediaries.
 UOMI is often a sticking point in resolving disputes.
-IR is seldom ready to compromise over it and will apply tax payments to interest first, so that an underlying core tax debt is not necessarily reduced.
+Inland Revenue is seldom ready to compromise over it and will apply tax payments to interest first, so that an underlying core tax debt is not necessarily reduced.

 SFPs are based on a sliding scale that reflects the relative culpability of the taxpayer in taking the disputed tax position.
 At the lower end of the scale, a penalty of 20 per cent of the shortfall applies for a failure to take reasonable care or taking an unreasonable tax position.
 This applies if the position fails to meet the test of being 'about as likely as not' to be correct.
 The next serious SFP is imposed at 40 per cent of the shortfall for gross carelessness.
 This requires recklessness as to the correctness or not of the tax position or some other egregious omission by the taxpayer, short of dishonesty.
 A penalty of 100 per cent of the shortfall applies to an 'abusive tax position', where the dominant purpose is to avoid tax.
-At the highest level, an SFP of 150 per cent of the shortfall applies in the case of evasion or similar act.54
+At the highest level, an SFP of 150 per cent of the shortfall applies in the case of evasion or similar act.49

 ii Criminal penalties

 Absolute liability offences cover mundane non-compliance, such as failing to file returns, to keep required documents or to register when required to do so.
-The penalties imposed upon conviction for these offences are fines only, on a sliding scale up to NZ$12,000 per offence after a second conviction.58
+The penalties imposed upon conviction for these offences are fines only, on a sliding scale up to NZ$12,000 per offence after a second conviction.53

 Knowledge offences reflect a more serious range of non-compliance, where the offender knows of the relevant obligation and fails to meet it.
 Some of these offences are the same as absolute liability offences but with a knowledge overlay.
 They also include, however, more serious offending such as falsification or the provision of misleading information and the misapplication of tax deducted at source under New Zealand's employee Pay As You Earn (PAYE) scheme.

 Intent offences are essentially the knowledge offences overlaid with a more serious element in that the relevant default has not only occurred knowingly but also with intent to evade the assessment or payment of tax.
-These offences all carry a maximum sentence of a NZ$50,000 fine and up to five years' imprisonment.61
+These offences all carry a maximum sentence of a NZ$50,000 fine and up to five years' imprisonment.56

 A number of more serious offences under the Crimes Act 1961 can arise out of tax offending.
 For instance, using tax filings to obtain refunds and credits to which one is not entitled can be prosecuted under more general heads of fraud and falsification of documents can be prosecuted as forgery.
-This is often done if the prosecution considers that the sometimes higher penalties available under the Crimes Act ought to be available to the court.

 i Recovering overpaid tax